Indiana H.S. softball coach orchestrated murder of ex-fiancé with the help of former player, says prosecutor

 Wes Schemenaur: Well, if — if you look at what she said in her interview … they tried to keep pointing to this … I blacked out … type of language.

-SHELBY HIESTAND (interview with detectives): Honestly, I feel like I just blacked out and it just happened …
+SHELBY HIESTAND (to detectives): Honestly, I feel like I just blacked out and it just happened …

 Wes Schemenaur: They tried to just essentially characterize what she said as … not — not technically admitting to murder, not technically admitting to shooting at Shea, but simply just pulling the trigger.